pnimac/webcrawler-springboot-react/README.md

 `mvn clean install && mvn spring-boot:run`

+2. Navigate to the React client project directory and run command:

+`npm install && npm start`

-2. To test the application locally, you can use POSTMAN or Curl to request this endpoint:
+3. You can also test the application on POSTMAN or Curl to request this endpoint:

 `Method  - POST `